 On our front page, we have drip-fed some of our more lasting obsessions in serialised form.
 For those with the stomach for it, we offer them here as bumper single helpings.

-Reconvening the Committee : In early 2014, we challenged accepted wisdom in the genesis of the Jaguar XJ-S.
+Reconvening the Committee : Branded a committee design from the outset, we challenge received wisdom in the stylistic genesis of the Jaguar XJ-S.

 History Repeating – (XJ40 : 1980-1994) : The concluding part of DTW’s XJ40 epic.